 You will have until the end of the 2020/21 tax year to pay any liabilities that accumulate during the deferral period.
 VAT refunds and reclaims will be paid by the government as normal.

 Be aware that the deferral is for the VAT payment only.
 You should still continue to file your VAT returns by their due date, i.e. 7th of the month.

-If you normally pay your VAT by direct debit to HMRC then you should cancel your direct debit with your bank if you are unable to pay.
+If you normally pay your VAT by direct debit to HMRC then you must remember to cancel your direct debit with your bank if you are unable to pay.
 Please do so in sufficient time so that HMRC do not attempt to automatically collect on receipt of your VAT return – the recommendation is at least 5 working days before the payment is due to be taken from your account.
 You’ll also need to remember to set the direct debit up again in due course.
 As accountants we cannot set up direct debit mandates on behalf of taxpayers.